 Based on Margaret Atwood’s 1985 dystopian novel of the same name, Hulu’s award-winning original series The Handmaid’s Tale has reliably kept audiences engaged, empathetic, outraged and generally enthralled ever since its 2017 premiere.
-In patient anticipation of the show’s forth season—production of which is currently suspended due to the COVID-19 crisis—Film Independent Presents hosted a special online Q&A with three of the shows stars: Elizabeth Moss, Yvonne Strahovski and Ann Dowd.
+In anticipation of the show’s forth season [now streaming on Hulu] Film Independent Presents hosted a special online Q&A with three of the shows stars: Elizabeth Moss, Yvonne Strahovski and Ann Dowd.

 The June 18 conversation was moderated by Film Independent Senior Programmer Jenn Wilson and was streamed live to Members of Film Independent and SAG-AFTRA.
 The conversation largely focused on Season Three of the series, with the cast reflecting on their characters and discussing their eagerness to get back into production.
 Watch the entire panel below and keep reading for highlights…

 First things first.
 What’s happening with Season Four?
 Said Dowd, “I had one fantastic day on the set with the commanders—it was just so good to be back, and just so quickly [we] shut down.”
 She also commented, on the chilling fact of the show’s close mirroring of current events: “I don’t know if shock is the right word for me, personally.
 It’s more disheartening, I suppose.
 Or heartbreaking”—art imitating life, and vice-versa.